 Putting property in trust for future generations is a complex issue not simply because of care costs but because of the tax implications, so legal advice is essential.
-Under the means test, your local authority may ask about your property ownership going back a number of years.
+Under the means test, your local authority may ask about the historical ownership of your property with no time limit.
 If it believes property was placed in trust deliberately to take it out of the means test, it may still be included.
 Plus, the means test upper threshold is low (currently £23,250 in England and Northern Ireland) so other assets could disqualify you from support in any case.